Is it worth investing in outside coaching for an employee who is facing change or second-guessing their abilities?

 5. SUPPORT – Is there support?

 Are other members of your team willing to support your employee’s growth and change?
+Explicit Are other team members willing to support your employee’s growth and change?
 Explicit or implicit negative reinforcement will neutralize any investment you make.
-Your work environment should bolster, not undermine, the growth of all your direct reports.
+Your work environment should bolster, not undermine, the development of all your employees.
 If it doesn’t, use your resources to improve your organization’s culture instead.

 NOTE: If you answered “No” to three or more of the questions, you might want to consider leadership development coaching for yourself first, or perhaps in concert with your employee.

-If you have an employee who could improve in his or her current role with better business acumen and communication skills, or you are interested in grooming someone for succession planning, it may be worthwhile to have a conversation with Karl Bimshas Consulting.
+If you have an employee who could improve their business acumen and communication skills, or you are interested in preparing someone for succession planning, it may be worthwhile to have a conversation with Karl Bimshas Consulting.